rmaharba/FlowSlides/README.md

 ## Step 1: Add the envoriment variables:

-In the project the is a .env.example, you can use this file to create a .env.
+In the project there is a .env.example, you can use this file to create a .env.
 Within that .env you're gonna set the corresponding api token for each variable.

 ```